Ang Tanging Pamilya (A Marry-Go-Round!)

 Contrary to public perception, the film is actually not a continuation of Ang Tanging Ina N'yong Lahat (2008).
-Rather, the movie adds to Ai Ai de las Alas's list of "Ina" movies; hence her respectively being deemed as a "Tanging Ina."
+Rather, the film adds to Ai-Ai delas Alas's list of "Ina" films; hence her respectively being deemed as a "Tanging Ina."

 The film's gross revenue was ₱79 million.

 Plot

-The film starts when Sunshine Sicat (Ai-Ai delas Alas), who is on her way to her wedding, but was too late for all the wedding guests went home.
-On her second attempt to have a wedding, her groom, Dindo (Joseph Estrada) helped a pregnant woman who was in trouble.
-He came and apologized to Sunshine and decided to have a civil wedding instead.
-They have 5 sons and a daughter named Charlie (Toni Gonzaga).
-Charlie meets Prince (Sam Milby) on the road, but her father Dindo refuses to have Prince as his daughter's boyfriend.
-However, her mother Sunshine prefers to have her daughter be with a man who is worth it.
-Suddenly, Prince goes to United States with his family.
-He and Charlie decide to have a long-distance relationship through the internet.
-Prince came and proposed to Charlie.
-Dindo is refusing to have his only daughter to marry, and did not stop meddling between Prince and Charlie.
-Prince did everything to impress Dindo where he eventually relents for his daughter's happiness.
-Then came Prince's parents from Hawaii.
-His mother Marlene (Dionisia Pacquiao) started to have a close fight with Sunshine for the wedding preparations.
-On the day of the wedding, Dindo was having a problem with his jeepney terminal, when a pregnant woman came again.
-When Dindo and Prince arrived, it was too late.
-Dindo and Sunshine had a misunderstanding while Prince and Charlie called-off their wedding.
-Sunshine told Charlie that Prince is leaving.
-They rushed and followed Prince where he proposed again and fell in love again.
-On the day of Charlie's wedding, another surprise came, Dindo and Sunshine finally had their Church wedding.
-The double wedding happened and Marlene got both flowers.
+The film begins with Sunshine Sicat (delas Alas) on her way to her wedding, only to arrive too late as all the guests had gone home.
+On her second attempt, her groom, Dindo (Estrada), helps a pregnant woman in distress, delaying the wedding.
+He apologizes to Sunshine, and they opt for a civil ceremony instead.
+The couple has five sons and a daughter named Charlie (Gonzaga).

+Charlie meets Prince (Milby) on the road, but her Dindo disapproves of him as her boyfriend.
+In contrast, her mother, Sunshine, supports the idea of her daughter being with a worthy man.
+When Prince moves to the United States with his family, he and Charlie maintain a long-distance relationship online.
+Prince returns and proposes to Charlie.
+Initially, Dindo refuses to let his only daughter marry and continually meddles in their relationship.
+However, Prince persistently tries to impress Dindo, who eventually relents for his daughter's happiness.

+Prince's parents arrive from Hawaii, and his mother, Marlene (Pacquiao), clashes with Sunshine over the wedding preparations.
+On the wedding day, Dindo is dealing with a problem at his jeepney terminal when a pregnant woman appears again.
+By the time Dindo and Prince arrive, it was too late.
+This leads to a misunderstanding between Dindo and Sunshine, resulting in Prince and Charlie calling off their wedding.

+Sunshine informs Charlie that Prince is leaving for the US again.
+They rush to follow him, and Prince proposes to Charlie once more, rekindling their love.
+On Charlie's wedding day, Dindo and Sunshine also have their long-awaited church wedding.
+The double wedding takes place, with Marlene catching both bouquets..